 Bone broth is great to use as a base for soups and stews, or in any recipe that calls for some version of "stock."
 You can sip on a steaming mug of bone broth straight up, as many do to support various aspects of health.

-In regular cooking terms, chicken "broth" is a liquid made from chicken meat and maybe a few bones and simmered for a shorter period of time, i.e. 1-2 hours.
+In regular cooking terms, chicken "broth"—as opposed to bone broth—is a liquid made from chicken meat and maybe a few bones and simmered for a shorter period of time, i.e. 1-2 hours.
 The resulting broth is light in both color and flavor, and doesn't gel.
 Broth is great as base for soups, especially for soups in which the dominant flavor ingredient is something else like a puréed vegetable, and the broth is used for texture and consistency.

 Chicken Stock, on the other hand, refers to liquid made primarily from bones with some bits of meat and skin attached and simmered for a long time to extract flavor.
 The resulting stock is darker in color, sometimes because the bones are roasted before simmering, and richer in flavor.
 Stock usually sets into a gel texture when chilled and is great for braises in which you want a thick braising liquid, sauces, and gravies.